breichholf/breichholf.github.io/_posts/2018-05-04-blog-reloaded.markdown

 - Monday, Wednesday & Friday morning: workout
 - Cycle to work when weather permits

 In addition, I'm making an effort to start writing more regularly, read more to relax or for constant education.
-I'm aiming for this to translate in to some ramblings on this blog, following my thought and path in life.
+I'm aiming for this to translate in to some ramblings on this blog, following my thoughts and path in life.

 [^1]: [Value of a daily routine](https://youtu.be/lSKpu_qGMH4)